Holiday Stress Creates Turkey and Stressing

 Jesus Christ is the ultimate catalyst.
 When He was in a situation, people either changed positively or became sad or mad at Him.
 But, in no case did the situation ever change Jesus.

 Look at every conversation or interaction He had with people.
-His values did not change, even when that was His desire and was best for them.
-And, He NEVER made anyone change!
-He only shared the truth in love and gave them the opportunity to choose to change.
+His values never changed, and neither did His focus on doing what was best for them.
+And He NEVER made anyone change!
+He only shared the truth in love and allowed them to choose to change or not.

 It Starts With You!

 That thinking focuses your attention on their behavior rather than yours.
 Maybe they "should" be doing things differently, but REALITY is they aren't right now.
-How about living your good values anyway.
-How about going back to course 6 and reviewing the 2 Circles to live in the RIGHT Circle not the LEFT.
-When you focus on your behavior, you have the power to do something about it!
+How about living your good values anyway?
+How about returning to Course 6 and reviewing the 2 Circles to live in the RIGHT Circle, not the LEFT?
+When you focus on your behavior, you have the power to take action.

-Decide that you will be a REAL person.
-You will not wear a mask nor try to use the truth as a hammer.
-Consider the following questions to PREPARE yourself to be a catalyst.
+Decide to be a REAL person.
+That means that you will not wear a mask, nor will you try to use the truth as a hammer.
+Please take a look at the following questions to PREPARE yourself to be a catalyst.

 Two Questions to Consider

 "How am I making this (issue, problem) about ME?"
-Unresolved issues almost always have one or all parties "flashing their ME".
-A catalyst's first step is decide to "pursue the best for others".
+Unresolved issues almost always have one or all parties "flashing their ME."
+A catalyst's first step is to "pursue the best for others."
 Toss selfishness aside and be a catalyst.

 "Do I need to forgive or confess?"
-If you forgive then let it go.
-A great way to do that is pray blessing and peace upon those who wronged you.
-Review the 7 steps in course 10 (Catalyze Change - Start With You) for more help.
+If you forgive, then let it go.
+A great way to do that is to pray for blessings and peace upon those who wronged you.
+Review the seven steps in course 10 (Catalyze Change - Start With You) for more help.

 When you forgive, their behavior no longer controls you.
-Yuu're free to pursue their best when you get together with them.
+You are free to pursue their best when you get together with them.
 No attitudes, snarky remarks, or bad thinking about them.

-If confessing use the 4 A's approach.
+If you decide to confess, use the 4 A's approach.
 Click here to download some more details.

 1. Agree that what you did was wrong